 Though the format for writing has changed, people are doing as much writing (if not more) than they ever have.
 Writing effectively allows you to express your ideas clearly and coherently, and it is an essential part of corresponding with others in the workforce.
-In the professional world, being able to write well is a key to being successful in nearly every field.

-Whether you like it or not, most jobs require writing—e-mails, letters, memos, reports, analyses, project summaries, product descriptions, and the list goes on.
+Most Jobs Require Writing—e-mails, letters, memos, reports, analyses, project summaries, product descriptions, and the list goes on.
 The ability to write well is essential in obtaining a job (think résumés and cover letters), in performing the job, and in being promoted.
 Those who do not write well and who make obvious grammar, spelling, and punctuation errors are at a disadvantage in the corporate world.
 To preserve your professional image, make sure that your writing is as effective as possible by following these guidelines:

 Know the Purpose and Scope of Your Document